ADD CONDITION

 Repeated general skin cleansing of large body areas should not be done except when advised by a health care provider.

-Stop Use and Call Your Doctor If:
+Stop Use and Call Your Doctor

-Irritation, sensitization, or allergic reaction occurs.
+Stop use and ask a doctor if irritation, sensitization, or allergic reaction occurs.
 These may be signs of a serious condition.

-Get Emergency Medical Help:
+Get Emergency Medical Help

 If swallowed, get medical help or contact a Poison Control Center right away.